everedero/asynth2osc/README.md

 * Fix component rotation

 There is a way to automate both with a Python script called [jlc-kicad-tools](https://github.com/matthewlai/JLCKicadTools/tree/master).

+This script uses a rotation look-up-table called cpl\_rotations\_db.csv.
+Update this file with the one in this repository.

+    cp [PRJ]/kicad/tools/cpl_rotations_db.csv [INSTALLFOLDER]/JLCKicadTools/jlc_kicad_tools

+Then install your version from the local folder:

+    pip3 install [INSTALLFOLDER]/JLCKicadTools

 You will need 2 files in the project folder:

 * Netlist file: project.xml